kyma-project/kyma/docs/security/docs/006-details-manage-static-users.md

 ```
 >**NOTE:** If you don't specify the Namespace in which you want to create the Secret, the system creates it in the `default` Namespace.

 The following table describes the fields that are mandatory to create a static user.
-If any of these fields is not included, the user is not created.
+If you don't include any of these fields, the user is not created.

 |Field | Description |
 |---|---|